|

 of comedies, thrillers and drama.
 Alumni include Frank Finlay,

 Jim Cartwright and Ian Hastings.
-The Theatre Box Office is
+The Theatre Box Office is open

-the membership secretary on membership@farnworthlittletheatre.co.uk
+secretary on membership@farnworthlittletheatre.co.uk with membership

-a youth group for 11-18 year olds
+per annum.
+The theatre also runs a youth group for 11-18 year

 Located near the King Street bus station and Farnworth market.